zeeamd/learn-terraform-aft-global-customizations/README.md

 ```

 ## Customizations
-- Post adding any new code invoke aft-invoke-customizations steo function in AFT
+- Post adding any new code invoke aft-invoke-customizations step function in AFT
 - To apply to all accounts use the following input filter when invoking the above step function

 {